jayhcrawford/jayhcrawford/README.md

 # Visual Artist, Web Programmer
-  When I was a kid, I would dissasemble electronics, build websites, and get into all kinds of techno-creative hijinx.

   My technical digital skills are mainly within the Adobe Suite, but I am thrilled to be learning how to program.
+I started FreeCodeCamp in October of 2023.

   Programming and electronic diagrams have always seemed Greek to me, and I love a challenge.